Pharmr/almace-scaffolding/_app/_pages/providers.md

 **Create your own [microservice](https://cranky-johnson-407f0c.netlify.app/cgrpmigraine.html) on Pharmr**

 1. Choose a specific condition or conditions
-2. Determine patient population & eligibility criteria
+2. Determine patient population & eligibility
-2. Build your own formulary with a specific drug, drugs or class of drugs
+2. Build your formulary with specific drugs or drug classes
 3. Create your onboarding and followup questionaires
-4. Start accepting patients
+4. Start accepting new patients

 Have the flexibility to practice your own brand of lightweight specialty medicine at scale and reach patients from accross the country.